saifnoman/Application-Development-Resource/dhis2/level-2/readme.md

   - access it at http://localhost:3000 on your browser (Chrome preferably)

-- The starting source code of the application is found in the `src` directory:
+- Fourth: the starting source code of the application is found in the `src` directory:

   - To build the application, start editing the file: `App.js`:

   So, follow the steps below (copy & paste the code):

-  - First:

-  You might need ReactJS library, so import react:
+  - To start, you might need ReactJS library, **so add the following line on the top**:

   ```jsx
   import React, { useState } from "react";
   ```

-  - You might use `useDataQuery` to fetch data from the DHIS2 instance to the application, see the example at [DHIS2 Application Runtime](https://runtime.dhis2.nu/#/hooks/useDataQuery)
+  - You might use `useDataQuery` to fetch data from the DHIS2 instance to the application, see the example at [DHIS2 Application Runtime](https://runtime.dhis2.nu/#/hooks/useDataQuery), **so add the following code on the top**:

   ```jsx
   import { useDataQuery } from "@dhis2/app-runtime";
   ```

-  - The application need to make it look like [design](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/), so import some UI components:
+  - The application need to make it look like [design](https://www.fiftythreetwenty.com/learn/mandatory-exercises/individual/two/), so **so add the following code on the top**:

   ```jsx
   import {